The Porsche Effect

 Post World War II, Porsche emerged, defining the priorities of a new generation of sports car enthusiasts.
 The Porsche Effect explores the history and significance behind the brand’s design, engineering, advertising, partnerships, and enviable record of racing triumphs, answering the question of how this marque became a recognizable symbol of postwar affluence and an iconic producer of luxury vehicles.
 Thematic, the exhibit contains a combination of automobiles, artifacts, archival material, film footage, and visual reproductions, pertaining to elements of style, Zuffenhausen and beyond, extended families, innovation through competition, and World/image/object.

-Elements of Style will address “what makes a Porsche a Porsche” by tracing how the cars’ ideal proportions, rst established by Ferdinand Porsche and Erwin Komenda in 1948, have developed into an aesthetic archetype that illustrates “the Porsche Effect.”
-The Zuffenhausen and Beyond section will explore the crucial transatlantic relationship between Porsche manufacturing in Germany and the American market, illustrating the all-important role of Los Angeles in the Porsche story.
-Extended Families will illustrate both the international family of Porsche owners and the families of the Porsche owners themselves.
-Innovation through Competition relates the ways in which Porsche’s impressive racing success was driven by engineering innovation.
-Finally, the Word / Image / Object space will reveal how the Porsche phenomenon has resulted in a recognizable style that has permeated their marketing and non-automobile products, in uencing pop culture and mass media in the process.
+The Porsche effect will address “what makes a Porsche and Porsche” by tracing the car’s proportions, established by Ferdinand Porsche and Erwin Komenda in 1948, and exploring the transatlantic relationship between Porsche manufacturing in Germany and the American market.
+This illustrates the importance of Los Angeles and shows how the Porsche phenomenon has resulted in a recognizable style that has permeated their marketing, influencing pop culture and mass media in the process.